If your still on the fence about whether Micropigmentation is for you, these frequently asked questions might reassure you.

-- The choice of colour – some colours fade quicker than others, e.g. a blonde colour will fade quicker than a dark brown colour.
+- The choice of color – some colors fade quicker than others, e.g. a blonde color will fade quicker than a dark brown color.

 - The area of treatment – enhancements to the face, for example, fade more quickly due to constant exposure and product use.

-- Oily skin tends to lose colour more quickly than other skin types
+- Oily skin tends to lose color more quickly than other skin types

 How long will the treatment last?

 Semi Permanent Makeup can last several years.
 This depends on your skin type, sun exposure and lifestyle.
 Longevity of pigment also varies depending on how well your skin holds the pigment.
-We recommend a colour boost to be taken every 12-18 months to keep enhancements looking fresh.
-Should you choose not to have a yearly colour boost your enhancement will fade over a period of approximately 2-3 years.
+We recommend a color boost to be applied every 12-18 months to keep enhancements looking fresh.
+Should you choose not to have a yearly color boost, your enhancement will fade over a period of approximately 2-3 years.
 Lips and Eyeliners tend to last longer.

 How many treatments are needed?